Learning-based Multi-agent Race Strategies in Formula 1: Reinforcement learning setup

 The dominance of drag or downforce depends on the characteristics of the circuit.
 On high-speed circuits such as the Autodromo Nazionale di Monza, drag reduction benefits the trailing car and can decrease lap times.
 Conversely, the Bahrain International Circuit features a lot of corners, and the downforce loss outweighs the drag reduction, resulting in slower laps.

-A numerical investigation is possible with the game-theoretic framework presented in \cite{fieni2025game}.
-For an initial $t_\mathrm{gap}$, the difference in lap time $\Delta T_\mathrm{int}$ is computed.
-The resulting trend is fitted, and for the Bahrain International Circuit we model it as
+The game-theoretic framework presented in \cite{fieni2025game} enables accurate numerical investigations of the influence of slipstreaming conditions.
+By naturally capturing the underlying lap dynamics, this approach avoids the unnecessary overhead of explicit formulations.
+The lap time difference $\Delta T_\mathrm{int}$ for different initial $t_\mathrm{gap}$ is computed for the vehicle behind, subject to the wake effect of the leading car.
+We observed that for many circuits (not shown here) the underlying trend is well captured by a linear model:

-where $a<0$ and $b$ are fitting coefficients, equal for both cars.
+where $a$ and $b$ are track-dependent fitting coefficients. \Cref{fig:fitInteraction} shows the resulting fitted trend for the Bahrain International Circuit considered in this paper.
 Where the function is non-zero, the values of $a$ and $b$ result in a lap time loss, i.e., being behind is detrimental in terms of lap time.

 Finally, the gap times dynamics are modeled as

 where $t_\mathrm{gap}>0$ indicates that the agent is behind.